jrawbits/VisionEval-Wiki-JR/Project-Meeting-2018.01.04.md

 # RSPM updates
   - framework updates have been finalized
-  - Brian to merge in latest develop branch to his local repo
+  - Brian to merge latest develop branch into his local repo
   - then finish energy and emissions package in the develop branch
   - should be done by end of next week